awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.APEX.md

 Oracle APEX consists of the following main components:
 + A *repository* that stores the metadata for APEX applications and components\.
 The repository consists of tables, indexes, and other objects that are installed in your Amazon RDS DB instance\.
 + A *listener* that manages HTTP communications with Oracle APEX clients\.
+The listener resides on a separate host such as an Amazon EC2 instance, an on\-premises server at your company, or your desktop computer\.
 The listener accepts incoming connections from web browsers, forwards them to the Amazon RDS DB instance for processing, and then sends results from the repository back to the browsers\.
-Amazon RDS for Oracle supports the following types of listeners:
+RDS for Oracle supports the following types of listeners:
   + For APEX version 5\.0 and later, use Oracle Rest Data Services \(ORDS\) version 19\.1 and higher\.
 We recommend that you use the latest supported version of Oracle APEX and ORDS\.
 This documentation describes older versions for backwards compatibility only\.
   + For APEX version 4\.1\.1, you can use Oracle APEX Listener version 1\.1\.4\.
   + You can use Oracle HTTP Server and `mod_plsql` listeners\.